Classic Kerala and the Maldives

 - Two restaurants

 On the shores of the Arabian Sea and close to the famed backwaters of Alleppey, this verdant resort is beautifully placed to explore the best of Kerala.
 There are 30 villas set in the sprawling gardens, each a luxurious blend of modern and traditional Keralan design with private pools, lavish bathrooms and walk-in dressing rooms.
-A major draw here is the stunning Ayurveda spa which offers a huge range of treatments and tailored wellness programs using age old practices, with a focus on rejuvenation, stress management and detoxing combined with personalised Ayurveda diets.
+A major draw here is the stunning Ayurveda spa which offers a huge range of treatments and tailored wellness programs using age-old practices, with a focus on rejuvenation, stress management and detoxing combined with personalised Ayurveda diets.
 For those seeking to explore, take bicycle rides around local villages for a glimpse into rural lifestyles in this beautiful corner of India, discover the Jewish and colonial history of the region on historical excursions, explore sacred temples or visit the nearby Kumarakom bird sanctuary.
-There are also daily yoga sessions, the peaceful Marari beach and the Carnoustie’s own wonderful house boat for private lunch and evening cruises among the backwaters.
+There are also daily yoga sessions, the peaceful Marari beach and the Carnoustie’s own wonderful houseboat for private lunch and evening cruises along the backwaters.
 Making the most of the surrounding water and its bounty, the Chimaera restaurant serves up the freshest seafood while Ida has something for everyone.
 Being a resort dedicated to body and mind, there’s no alcohol available.

 - Six villas